Force over Distance: Chapter 43

 They opened fire.

 Young knocked Brody back against the bulkhead, out of the path of the energy weapons.
 Scott, shielding Volker, fired a broad burst with his weapon.
-Volker, edging around Scott, fired a single shot from the handgun, and put a bullet straight through the eye of the nearest Nakai.
+Volker edged around Scott, fired a single shot, and put a bullet through the eye of the nearest Nakai.

 God damn.